bobjacobsen/OlcbChecker/ChecksToAdd.md

     - In Frame section 3, check for collisions on both aliases
     - check for _non_-permitted state just drops reservation by using an AME to that node

+- The FDI space might say it's read-only in the address-space reply.
+Or it might not.
+What does that mean for FDI checking?

 ----------------------

 The following items should be added to the check scripts: